 Irene holds a Bachelor’s degree in Nursing and a Master in Public Health from Makerere University.
 She has 15 years of experience in health programing with focus on HIV and AIDS, maternal, neonatal, and child health, health policy, and human resources for health.

 Erin Barr, MPA

-Erin Barr is the Director of Operations at Seed Global Health.
+Erin Barr is the Managing Director, Finance & Administration at Seed Global Health.
 She comes to Seed from John Snow, Inc. (JSI) where she most recently served as Finance & Operations Manager for the International Division, managing the financial, operational, and compliance aspects of a portfolio of donor-funded projects in Ethiopia, Ghana, Tanzania, Zambia, and Zimbabwe as well as in South America and Asia.
 Prior to her time at JSI, Erin was a consultant for UNICEF and the Ecuador Ministry of Economic and Social Inclusion.
 She also served as Country Director for WorldTeach/Costa Rica, a volunteer teacher program partnered with the Ministry of Public Education in Costa Rica.
 Erin has a Bachelor of Arts in Political Science and Theology from Boston College and a Master of Public Administration and Non-Profit Management from New York University.

 Meaghan joins the Seed Team from a position supporting executives of a private equity firm.
 Prior to her most recent position, she worked as an Executive Assistant at Harvard University after spending two years at The Kraft Group as Executive Assistant to the Chairman and CEO.

 Meaghan’s background includes work in the worlds of finance, higher education, and public service.
 She began her career as an intern in Washington, D.C. and has brought her experience in scheduling and event planning to Seed Global Health.